Language selection

 Facility location Toronto, Ontario

-Results Table
+Results

-2022 results
+2022

-The 2022 IEMP sampling plan for BWXT Nuclear Energy Canada Inc. – Toronto focused on uranium.
+The 2022 IEMP sampling plan for BWXT NEC – Toronto focused on uranium.
 Uranium is both a radioactive substance (it decays at a slow rate, primarily emitting alpha radiation and, at lower levels, beta and gamma radiation) and a hazardous substance (exposure to uranium can lead to chemical toxicity).
 A site-specific sampling plan was developed based on the licensee’s approved environmental monitoring program and our regulatory experience with the site.
 We endeavour to incorporate traditional Indigenous land use, values and knowledge by engaging with Indigenous Nations and communities on the sampling plan.
 More information on this engagement is provided in the “Indigenous Nations and communities’ participation” section.

 In June 2022, we collected air and soil samples in publicly accessible areas outside the facility perimeter.